BastilleBSD/bastille/README.md

 syntax (this happens when the jail is stopped).
 It isn't a huge change (only a handful of lines), but if you do have an issue please open a bug report.

-After updating, you must stop all your jails, then start them (don't use restart) to have Bastille convert the `jail.conf` and `rc.conf` files.
+After updating, you must restart all your jails (probably one at a time, in case of issues) to have Bastille convert the `jail.conf` and `rc.conf` files.
 This simply involves renaming the epairs to the new syntax.

 If you have used the `network` sub-command to add any amount of interfaces, you will have to edit the `jail.conf` and `rc.conf` files for each jail to update the names of the epair interfaces.
 This is because all epairs will have been renamed to